Baby Names associated with Farmer for Boys

 Farmer 17 ..
 "Farmer."
 Not Top 1000 name.
 See also Marmer.
 Occupational name.

 Franklin 18 .. .. free landowner, usually a prosperous farmer ..
-Franklynn and forms rose in popularity during 1930-1939 and are less popular today, with Frank, Franklyn and Franklin becoming less fashionable.
+Franklynn and form rose in popularity during 1930-1939 and are almost as common now, but with Frank, Franklyn and Franklin becoming less fashionable.
 [Francklin, Franklynn, ..
 4 more]

 George 19 ..
 Origin fr.
 Greek.
 "Farmer."
 Listed in Top 1000. .. of geôrgos farmer, from gê ..
 [Deorsa, Geordi, Georgio, Georgios, Georgy, Giorgio, Giorgius, Gyorgy, Igor, Jerzy, ..
 45 more]